-•Building relationship with the staff in school and particularly Cherry Blossom classroom staff.
+- Make sure the children build a relationship with the staff in school and particularly Class 1 staff.

 After the first week in September, pupils attend school full time.
 The vast majority of pupils settle into school routines quickly and once they have got used to the tiredness of full days, they usually bounce into school each morning!

-All children are invited to spend two half-days in school during the summer term preceding their entry.
-Parents/carers will be informed of these dates via a letter sent out early in the summer term.
-Parents of new starters are invited to a meeting with the Headteacher and Reception Teacher in the summer term before their child starts school.
+All children are invited to spend time in school during the summer term preceding their entry.
+Parents will be informed of these dates via a letter sent out early in the summer term.
+Parents of new starters are invited to a meeting with the Headteacher and Class Teacher in the summer term before their child starts school.
 The aim of this meeting is to provide information to parents about their child starting school and to provide an opportunity for any questions to be asked.

 The first few days- how you can help prepare your child for starting school:

 - Make sure s/he feels confident dressing and undressing him/herself.
 Velcro and buckles are wonderful fastenings initially until your child is confident with laces.
 You will be surprised how quickly young children can learn to tie their own with a little practice.
 Please help by encouraging your child, however, we don’t expect this task to be mastered immediately!

 - Aim to ensure your child can manage toileting unaided.

 - Introduce your child to an adult sized knife, fork and dessertspoon if s/he is likely to stay for school lunch.
 School lunch is highly recommended as the preferred choice.
 It is nourishing and school lunch is an important social occasion for the children.
 We don’t force children to eat but we do encourage them to try new foods.
 You’ll be amazed what they will try at school.

 - Please clearly label all clothing as uniforms all look the same!

 - Try to be confident for your child.
 Your child will be perfectly happy if s/he doesn’t recognise any reluctance on your part each morning.